mirrexagon/nixpkgs-esp-dev/README.md

 ## Overriding ESP-IDF and ESP32 toolchain versions
 There are default versions of ESP-IDF and the ESP32 toolchain versions specified in `pkgs/esp32-toolchain-bin.nix` and `pkgs/esp-idf/default.nix`.
-To use a different version of ESP-IDF, override the derivations with the desired versions and the hashes for them.
-Note that specific versions of ESP-IDF require specific versions of the toolchain, which is why the versions of both are customizable.
+To use a different version of ESP-IDF or to pin the versions, override the derivations with the desired versions and the hashes for them.
+Note that given versions of ESP-IDF require specific versions of the toolchain, which is why the versions of both are customizable.

 See `examples/shell-override-versions.nix` for an example.